-Do you buy material items in an attempt to make you feel better about yourself?
-If so, check out your self esteem.
+Do you buy material items in trying to make you feel better about yourself?
+If so, check out your self-esteem.
 People with low self-esteem tend to spend money on items that they think will give others a higher opinion of them.
 They buy expensive cars or yachts to boost their ego and to impress others.

 Do you buy items with no thought that you are going to have to pay off the debt?
 If so, learn why you buy impulsively.
 Impulse buying can be dangerous as it is usually for items that you don’t need.
 What’s more, the debt that comes with these types of purchases is a thing that you will possibly regret for a long time.

 Once you understand what money means to you and reasons why you buy then you will be in a lot more control over your financial future.
 Having the knowledge about your attitude is the first step.
 But you need to take further steps to actually change your behaviors.

 You can change your attitude towards money by yourself.
 You can do this by developing a personal budget and discipline yourself to stick to it.
 Working with a monthly budget is not easy but it is possible.
 A budget can help change your spending habits.

 Alternatively, you may want to visit a personal financial advisor.
 A consultant will be able to help you with a budget and find your bad habits related to money.
 Just tell them what you want to do and he or she can help you change those bad habits that are getting you into financial troubles.